How to Fix Error “Outlook Path Specified Is Not Valid”

-The above-mentioned Outlook error occurs if the PST file doesn’t exist in the specified location or is moved to a different location or corrupted.
+The below-mentioned Outlook error occurs if the PST file doesn’t exist in the specified location or is moved to a different location or corrupted.
 Here, we discuss some easy ways to fix this MS Outlook error.
 Although before moving further, let’s see where the PST file is located on your system.

 By default, the saving location of the PST file depends on the version of Outlook and the Operating System.